Jr. & Open for all

 • Robots must be constructed and programmed in a way that their movement is not limited to only one direction and must move in all directions.

-• Any robotic parts/building material can be used until the robot meets the above specifications and if the design and construction are primarily the original work of the team as ready-made robots are not allowed to compete in the competition.
+• Any robotic parts/building material can be used until the robot meets the above specifications and if the design and construction are primarily the original work of the team ready-made robots are not allowed to compete in the competition.

-The Racing track of the Fastest Line Follower challenge has a track of a total length of 180 – 200 ft (approximately) on an arena dimension of 24X24 SqF.
+The Racing track of the Fastest Line Follower challenge has a track total length of 180 – 200 ft (approximately) on an arena dimension of 24X24 SqF.
 The width of the black line will be 25mm.
 The surface of the track will be white with a black line marked on it.
 The track may contain crossed, curved, or discontinuous black lines.

 Start and Restarts: